Do you often struggle with having many activities to do within short time frames?

 Always exercise caution when purchasing supplements, especially for your children, and make sure to do your own research first.
 It is important to remember that children are not little adults, their brains are very different.
 Quite often children are given supplements designed for adults, which may have development consequences that we do not understand yet.

-Generally speaking, children should not need supplements if they have a balanced diet and are getting lots of exercise.
+Generally speaking, children should not need supplements if they have a balanced diet and are getting lots of exercises.

 These questions were answered by Dr Shawn Watson, neuroscientist, Founder and Chief Executive Officer of Senescence Life Sciences.